Thursday, November 26, 2009

 We Are Heading South At Last

-We are now back in Solomons having failed to escape the Bay before the cold weather settled in.
+We are now back in Solomons, having failed to escape the Bay before the cold weather settled in.
 Last night there was a frost in our area.
-The good news is we are officially on our way south with our buddy boat Windsong.
+The good news is we are officially on our way south with our buddy boat, Windsong.

 We enjoyed our stay in Oxford.
 It is rich in history, having been established as the first port in Maryland in 1683.
 Ted's sister Margarete and her husband David invited us to dinner one evening.
-Margarete made the best crab cakes either of us have ever had.
+Margarete made the best crab cakes either of us has ever had.
 They are wonderful host with fascinating stories and have a beautiful home looking out on the Tred Avon River.